-- The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - The Company has not had any transactions with struck off companies under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956. - The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments - vi) During the current year, the Company has not advanced or loaned or invested funds to any other person(s) or entity(les), including foreign entities (Intermediaries) with the - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (ultimate beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - During the current year, the Company has not received any fund from any person(s) or entity(ies), including foreign entitles (funding party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entitles identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or - (b) provide any quarantee, security or the like on behalf of the ultimate beneficiaries, - vili) The Company has compiled with the number of layers prescribed under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017. - ix) The Company is not declared wilful defaulter by and bank or financials institution or lender during the year. - The Company does not have any borrowings from banks and financial institutions as on balance sheet date.
+- 1) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - II) The Company has not had any transactions with struck off companies under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956. - III) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - v) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - VI) During the current year, the Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entitles identified in any manner whatsoever by or on behalf of the company (ultimate beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - vii) During the current year, the Company has not received any fund from any person(s) or entity(les), including foreign entities (funding party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the ultimate beneficiaries. - vili) The Company has compiled with the number of layers prescribed under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017. - ix) The Company is not declared wilful defaulter by and bank or financials institution or lender during the year. - x) The Company does not have any borrowings from banks and financial institutions as on balance sheet date.